Ask a question, request a quote or check recovery status. Call us.

 Degraded RAID – DIY Recovery Is Still Possible

 Degraded RAIDs do not usually require professional RAID recovery intervention.
 In fact, many software RAIDs come with utilities which will allow you to quickly add a new drive to the array to pick up the slack for the old drive with very little visible effect.
 Then, once the drive has been replaced in the array, the RAID system will function as normal, with full performance and backup capabilities.
+The trick here, as with anything, is timing.
+When a single drive in a RAID array fails, you should act as quickly as possible to replace it.

 Most RAID 5 and higher systems are geared specifically to continue to operate when a RAID disk is lost, albeit in a “degraded” mode.
 In systems based on RAID 5, there have been reports of up to 65% speed degradation, while with RAID 10, as little as 6%.